MAT 135A: Probability (Fall 2025) (CRN 49322 (B01) and 49323 (B02))

 ADDITIONAL POLICIES:

-Thursday meeting (B1: 4:10-5pm, 227 Olson; A2: 5:10-6pm, 227 Olson) is a discussion session, lead by the TA, and devoted to quizzes, homework, and further elaboration on lecture material.
+Thursday meeting (B1 meets Tue., 5:10-6pm, 125 Olson; B2 meets Tue., 6:10-7pm, 125 Olson) is a discussion session, lead by the TA, and devoted to quizzes, homework, and further elaboration on lecture material.
 Attendance of discussion sessions is mandatory.

-Please bear in mind that talking, texting, newspaper reading, etc. disrupt the lectures.
-Use of computers, cellphones, recorders, or any other electronic devices during lectures is prohibited.
+Please bear in mind that talking, texting, etc. disrupt the lectures.
+Use of computers, cellphones, recorders, or any other electronic devices during lectures is prohibited, except for the purpose of taking notes.

-If you have any problem at all that requires special accomodation, please let me know well in advance!
+If you have any problem at all that requires special accommodation, please let me know well in advance!

 Sample exams (with solutions) from the last time I taught the course are available at the materials page.
 However, material presented in the lectures will be the basis for the exams.